Skip to main content

 Construct a Search Filter for a Role

-This page describes how to define an advanced search filter for a role.
-These instructions apply to the Advanced filter option in Step 6 of the Create a role procedure.
+This page describes how to define search filters for a role.
+These instructions apply to the Search Filter option in Step 6 of the Create a role procedure.

 Understanding search filters